mahmoudeldegwey/coupons-crud-laravel/README.md

 ## Usage

-To use the Verify coupon code and apply the discount , you can use the provided Trait Coupon, it has two functions one for check the coupon is active and second to apply the coupon discount
+To verify coupon code and apply the discount , you can use the provided Trait Coupon, it has two functions one for check the coupon is active and second to apply the coupon discount

 ```bash
 use Eldegweydev\Coupon\Http\Traits\CouponTrait